 - Look at the product label to determine how much fertilizer to apply.

 - Measure out the recommended amount of fertilizer.

-- Depending on the type of product, you will either mix the fertilizer into water or directly into the top few inches of soil.
-Many inorganic fertilizers are water soluble and can be mixed with water.
-However, many organic fertilizers are water insoluble and need to be mixed into the soil.
+- Mix the fertilizer into water or directly into the top few inches of soil depending on the product type.
+Many inorganic fertilizers are water soluble and can be combined with water.
+However, many organic fertilizers are water-insoluble and must be mixed into the soil.

 - If you apply your fertilizer directly to the soil, water well afterward.

 If you apply too much fertilizer at once, your anemone plants may develop various issues.
 The leaf tips may become yellow or brown, and eventually, entire leaves may fall off.
-You may also notice a white crust form on the surface of the soil—this is an indication of fertilizer buildup.
+You may also notice a white crust form on the soil’s surface—this indicates fertilizer buildup.

 One more thing to remember is the type of fertilizer you choose.
 As mentioned above, different plants need different amounts of certain nutrients.
-And plant nutrient needs also differ over the life of the plant.
+Plant nutrient needs also differ over the life of the plant.

-Therefore, choosing a fertilizer that works well for an anemone is important rather than just grabbing one you already have at home.
+Therefore, choosing a fertilizer that works well for an anemone is essential rather than just grabbing one you already have at home.

 Fertilizing Anemone Flowers FAQs: